mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * the first j secrets in the i-th ratchet and
 * application_[i]\_[j]\_key and application_[i]\_[j]\_nonce.

-Concretely, suppose we have the following AS Tree.
+Concretely, suppose we have the following AS Tree and ratchet for participant D:

 ~~~
        G